 We all know growing up and leaving home is hard.
 It is even harder when you have physical and mental limitations.
 It is proven to be eased if something familiar goes with you along the journey.

-That is proving the case for 20 years old Chloe Stewart, although in her case the familiar is not what you would expect: it is a WC, specifically a Closomat shower toilet.
+That is proving the case for 20 years old Chloe Stewart, although in her case the familiar is not what you would expect: it is a WC, specifically a Closomat wash and dry toilet.

 Chloe, from Aberdeenshire, suffers from Wests Syndrome, global development delay and hypertension.
 She is non verbal and struggles with balance.
 With the support of Community Integrated Care (CIC), she has now left home, and is sharing a house with three other young adults.